-University College sponsors four interdisciplinary undergraduate programs: Canadian Studies, Cognitive Science, Health Studies and Sexual Diversity Studies.
+University College sponsors three interdisciplinary undergraduate programs: Canadian Studies, Cognitive Science, and Health Studies.
 Additionally, the College sponsors UC One, an exciting, new set of small seminar classes for first-year students.

 The benefits of enrolling in one of UC's signature, interdisciplinary programs include: